 - It takes longer than the more expensive units to find the course you’re on.

 Overall, it’s the cheapest GPS I’d feel comfortable recommending.
-Check the current price on Amazon.
+No products found..
 Here’s a demo video:

 #2: Garmin Approach G8 GPS